ShijiZ/cs222-fall20-team-10/report/project2.md

 - Scan on updated records

-  If the record is updated and moved to another place, just skip it and continue scanning the next record.
+  If the record is still on the original location (pageNum and slotNum), treat it as a normal record.
+If it has been moved to another page, just skip it on the current page and continue scanning the next record.

 ### 7. Implementation Detail
 - Other implementation details goes here.